Okipa/laravel-medialibrary-ext/README.md

 composer require okipa/laravel-medialibrary-ext
 ```

-Finally, implement the `ExtendsMediaAbilities` trait to be able to use the extension features with the base package ones.
+Finally, implement the `ExtendsMediaAbilities` trait to be able to use the extension features in addition of the base package ones.

 ```php